The Royal Grammar School & Formation

 The group was led by Reuben Hodgson, Harry Lumey and George Sanderson who all played pivotal roles in the inception of the club.
 The club was open to all former pupils and teachers of the school.
-The club played their first game against North Durham seconds at Felling on 23rd September, 1899; just eleven days after the club had been formed.
-The next game a few weeks later on 21st October saw Novos run out 8-0 winners against Walker.
-The original ground was at Walker.
+The club played their first game against North Durham 2nd XV at Felling on 23rd September, 1899; only eleven days after the club had been formed.
+The next game a few weeks later on 21st October saw Old Novos run out 8-0 winners against Walker (now defunct).
+Old Novos didn't have a ground of their own but would use pitches in Walker.
 In 1900, Harry Lumey took over the job as Secretary and through his tremendous efforts brought the Club forward in playing strength and membership.
-In those early days Novos regularly had fixtures with sides like Houghton Nomads and Tudhoe.
+In those early days, Lumey would organise friendly fixtures with now defunct club sides like Houghton Nomads and Tudhoe.

 In 1906, Northumberland County Rugby was first represented by an Old Novocastrian in Percy Phillips, who played against Durham at Percy Park in a 0-0 draw!
 Phillips would be the first of eleven Old Novocastrians to be capped for the county before the outbreak of war in 1914.
 However he had to wait two years before he was joined by a fellow member of Old Novos.
 In 1908 Buck Stewart, already capped eight times by Northumberland, pulled on the county jersey alongside Phillips against Cumberland.